transcom/mymove/README.md

 ### Prerequisites

 Run `bin/prereqs` and install everything it tells you to.
-Then run `make deps`.
+Then run `make client deps` and `make server deps`.

 ### Setup: Server